Chart Color Schemes

 Utakarra has a typical household mix, with a higher-than-average median household size

 Family households account for 71.1% of all households, including 22.8% couples with children, 24.8% couples without children, and 22.2% single parent families.
 Non-family households constitute the remaining 28.9%, with lone person households at 24.6% and group households comprising 3.2%.
-The median household size is 2.6 people, larger than the Rest of WA average of 2.4.
+The median household size is 2.6 people, which is larger than the Rest of WA average of 2.4.

 Frequently Asked Questions - Households